 It was therefore agreed in the Declaration of Moscow

-that they would regard Austria as the first victim of Nazi agression,
+that the Allies would regard Austria as the first victim of Nazi agression,

 and that it should be treated as a liberated and independent country